 Clean rooms are classified to a number of standards, the most common being ISO 14644, which dictates the number of particulates allowable within a given cubic metre of air.

 It is advisable and good practice that employees who work within clean room are medically assessed for fitness to work within these clean room environments.
 The purpose of a Clean Room medical assessment is to ensure the employee does not have any medical condition which could affect the microbiological and particulate cleanliness within the clean room, e.g. Infections, productive cough, uncontrolled skin conditions, etc.

 Clean room medical assessments take approximately 30 minutes and include:

 - Medical assessment in relation to within the Clean Room

 - Skin inspection

 Sources of further information

-If you have any questions about Clean Room Medical Assessments or any other occupational health services for your business in South Wales or the South of England, don't hesitate to call us on 02920 682028 or Contact us.
+If you have any questions about Clean Room Medical Assessments or any other occupational health services for your business in Cardiff, Wales or London, don't hesitate to call us on 02920 682028 or Contact us.